KCK woman dreamed of being a mom. She was pregnant when she was killed, family says

 The day before, Ybarra had breakfast with her mother and father.
 She hadn’t told her family of the pregnancy, making her relatives wonder if she’d even known about it.

-"She was always so good with my kids," said her older sister, Yesenia Ibarra.
-"She was so patient with them, jumped on the trampoline with them, taught them to swim, took them to the movies. ...
-She always said, 'You have to act like a kid.
-You can't always tell them: Don't do that.'"
+“She was always so good with my kids,” said her older sister, Yesenia Ibarra.
+“She was so patient with them, jumped on the trampoline with them, taught them to swim, took them to the movies. ...
+She always said, ‘You have to act like a kid.
+You can’t always tell them: Don’t do that.’ “

-Yesenia Ibarra translated for her mother as she spoke outside her Kansas City, Kan., home.
+Yesenia Ibarra translated for her mother as she spoke outside her Kansas City, Kansas, home.

 “Now I’m not going to have a (grandchild) by her,” Morales said.
 “I would’ve wanted her to have it, to see if she would change.”